RenCyberSec/RenCyberSec.github.io/_posts/2025-09-15-XXS (Cross site scripting).md

 -

 #### 10. Reflected DOM XSS
-In this instance, a script on the page processes the reflected data (user input) in an unsafe way, ultimately writing it to a dangerous sink.
+In this instance, a script on the page processes reflected data (user input) with `eval()` without any sanitization and ultimately writes it to a dangerous sink.

 <details markdown="1">
   <summary>Click me to expand the process</summary>

+1. First, I find the script used in the web application under the Network tab on the Inspection page.
-1. The `xhr.open` send a GET request (user input retrieve from `path` + `window.location.search`) and fetch data to server using `XMLHttpRequest`.
+   - The `xhr.open` method sends a GET request (with user input retrieved from `path + window.location.search`) and fetches data from the server using `XMLHttpRequest`.

-2. Then it parses the response (`this.responseText`) with `eval()`.
+   - Then it parses the JSON response (`this.responseText`) with `eval()`.

-3. Lastly, it dynamically create and display search results (`displaySearchResults`) in the HTML DOM.
+   - Lastly, it dynamically create and display search results (`displaySearchResults`) in the HTML DOM.

    ```javascript
    var xhr = new XMLHttpRequest();